pdf-icon

 Learn

-The low-power power management solution used in the Timer Camera series is different from that of CORE and StickC devices.
-When in use, the PWR button serves as the power-on button (press and hold for 2s).
-To power off the device, you need to use the software API or press the reset button on the PCB.
+The low-power power management solution used by the Timer Camera series is different from that of CORE and StickC devices.
+The PWR button is used as the power-on button (long press for 2 seconds).
+To power off the device, you need to use a software API or press the reset button on the PCB.
 When using external power, the device will remain powered on.

 PinMap